Skip to content

 Join Anime club!
 Meet and spend time with fellow anime lovers.
 We'll be taking a look at some of the most popular anime series and films.
 We watch a variety of series and shows that the youth suggest and vote on.
 Ratings for anmie vary but kids tend to suggest series that are PG, PG-13, and TV 14.
 In order to ensure that our high-quality enrichment classes are accessible to all families, Minneapolis Community Education offers fees on a sliding scale.
 Families are asked to pick the class fee or a price that they are able to pay.
 When families participate as they are able, at all levels of our sliding scale, the whole program becomes self-sustaining and our afterschool programs can be financially sustainable and more equitable.
 The different prices reflect the average cost of offering a class as well as higher and discounted options.

-• Dr. Bashi™ (flickr) (CC BY 2.0)
+• Hubert Figuière (flickr) (CC BY 2.0)

-Come get creative making a Diorama and Miniature structures.
-We'll supply the materials and ideas but you bring your imagination and let it run wild as you create detailed dioramas and miniatures about or for your favorite things.
-To ensure that our high-quality enrichment classes are accessible to all families, Minneapolis Community Education offers fees on a sliding scale.
-The class fee is the average cost of offering a class.
-Families are asked to pick the class fee or the price that they are able to pay.
-When families participate as they are able, at all levels of our sliding scale, the whole program becomes self-sustaining.
-Thank you for your consideration as you sign up for summer programs!
+Join Ian to cook up all kinds of delicious dishes, from snacks to dessert and everything in between.
+Gain skills in the kitchen and enjoy the variety of food you make.
+In order to ensure that our high-quality enrichment classes are accessible to all families, Minneapolis Community Education is now offering fees on a sliding scale.
+We're moving to a sliding scale model for program fees so our afterschool programs can be financially sustainable and more equitable.
+The different prices reflect the average cost of offering a class as well as discounted options.
+Families are asked to pick the price that they are able to pay.
+When families participate as they are able, in all levels of our sliding scale, the whole program becomes self-sustaining.

 • GEMS and GISE - Stem Academy ALC (Justice Page)